The Emergency (Ireland): Declaration of the Emergency

 On 1 September 1939, German troops invaded Poland from the west, followed by a Soviet Union invasion on 17 September from the east.
-The invasion precipitated war with the UK, France, and their allies.
+The invasion precipitated war between Germany and the UK, France, and their allies.
 On 2 September, de Valera told the Dáil Éireann (the lower house of parliament) that neutrality was the best policy for the country.
 In this he was almost universally supported by the Dáil and the country at large (although many joined the British military).
 (Note: There was only one vote against neutrality in the Dáil, from James Dillon, who argued that the State should side with the Allies.
 He eventually resigned his Dáil seat and from Fine Gael, the main opposition party, because of their support for neutrality.
 (He rejoined Fine Gael in 1953 and served as their leader from 1959 to 1965.))
 The 1937 constitution was amended to allow the government to take emergency powers, and then the Emergency Powers Act 1939 was passed that included censorship of the press and mail correspondence.
 The government was able to take control of the economic life of the country under the new Minister of Supply Seán Lemass.
 Liberal use was made of all of these powers.
 Internment of those who had committed a crime or were about to commit one would be used extensively against the IRA.

 Censorship was under the charge of the Minister for the Co-ordination of Defensive Measures, Frank Aiken.
 It was purportedly necessary to prevent publication of matters that might undermine the neutrality of the state and to prevent it becoming a clearing house for foreign intelligence, though over the period of the Emergency, the Act started to be used for more party political purposes such as preventing the publication of the numbers of Irish soldiers serving in the United Kingdom armed forces or industrial disputes within the state.
 The information made available to Irish people was also controlled.
 De Valera performed the duties of Minister of External Affairs, though the secretary for the Department of External Affairs, Joseph Walshe, was very influential.

 Most emergency measures were made by secondary legislation in the form of statutory orders under the Emergency Powers Act; the only other emergency primary legislation was the General Elections (Emergency Provisions) Act 1943, which allowed the 1943 and 1944 general elections to be held without a preceding dissolution of the Dáil.
 This was to allow the old Dáil to continue in the event that the election could not be completed.